RaphaelRibes/GeCKO-MTruncatula/DATA_CLEANING/README.md

 **UMI EXTRACTION PARAMETERS**
 - *UMI:*&nbsp;&nbsp;&nbsp;Wether or not UMI sequences should be extracted from reads.
 Set to TRUE if UMIs were incorporated during library construction.
 This option is currently only supported for demultiplexed data.
 [TRUE or FALSE]
 - *UMITOOLS_EXTRACT_OPTIONS:*&nbsp;&nbsp;&nbsp;Any list of options or parameters you would like to pass to the '[umi-tools extract](https://umi-tools.readthedocs.io/en/latest/reference/extract.html)' command.
 Be careful to provide them between quotes.
 For example, if you expect the UMI sequences to be 8 bp long at the 5' end of your R1 reads, you should use: "--extract-method=string --bc-pattern=NNNNNNNN".
-See description [below](#extracting-umi-sequences) for more details.
+See the description [below](#extracting-umi-sequences) for more details.

 **TRIMMING PARAMETERS** (mandatory)
 - *TRIMMING_QUAL:*&nbsp;&nbsp;&nbsp;This parameter is used to trim low-quality ends from reads.
 Example:  If '30': nucleotides with quality score < Q30 (1 chance out of 1000 that the sequenced base is incorrect) will be replaced by N (will be passed to the "--quality_cutoff" Cutadapt parameter)